Published on: 02/17/2022

 3. Best Budget Option: Mountain Drifter Equipment Skyhook

 Crowdfunding has brought us many great products, and the Skyhook is no exception!
-This is a sturdy, affordable, and reliable stick clip which is great for making that first clip.
+This sturdy, affordable, and reliable stick clip is great for making that first clip.

 How to Make Your Own Stick Clip (Our DIY Guide)